- Advancement to Candidacy

 from the computer of Diane:

-* * * BIG CHANGE for Theses: Beginning Fall 2016, there is a new University thesis format – it’s supposed to be simpler.
+* * * Theses Reminder: Beginning Fall 2016, there is a new University thesis format – it’s supposed to be simpler.
 Please visit the Thesis and Dissertation Office’s web site for details and links. * * *

 Please remember to check this Graduate Newsletter portion of the department web site frequently for recent updates, as well as answers to your questions as they arise (the most frequently asked questions are addressed there).
 Listed here is information about going through the Commencement ceremony, Advancement to Candidacy, GS 700, and thesis.